 - Technology: Acceptable computer and Internet competencies.

-- Submit an application with a $75 non-refundable application fee ($15 for readmissions), a recent photograph, academic writing sample, vocational essay, and evidence of biblical and modern research languages competency (e.g., exam completion, transcript) to the Ph.D.
+- You will send a recent photograph, academic writing sample, vocational essay, and evidence of biblical and modern research languages competency (e.g., exam completion, transcript) to the Ph.D.
 BTH Program Coordinator.

-- Request that official transcripts from all post-secondary institutions attended be sent to the Ph.D.
+- Request that official transcripts from all post-secondary institutions ever attended to be sent to the Ph.D.
 BTH Program Coordinator.

-- Distribute academic, ministerial, and personal recommendation forms and request the completed documents be submitted to the Ph.D.
+- The needed academic, ministerial, and personal recommendation forms will now be sent via the online application by providing emails to the people chosen, should be completed and sent to the Ph.D.
 BTH Program Coordinator within ten days.